La Paz

 La Paz: Bolivia’s Canyon City

 La Paz sits in a canyon carved into the Bolivian Altiplano at around 3,600 metres, ringed by the satellite city of El Alto at 4,000 metres on the rim above.
 The combination of altitude, dramatic topography, and the mix of colonial and Aymara architecture makes the city immediately disorienting in a good way.
-The bowl shape means most of the city is visible from the rim, which is worth seeing on the cable car before descending.
+Stand anywhere near the city centre and look up the canyon walls to see El Alto spread across the plateau above – a working-class city of nearly a million people sitting 400 metres higher than the capital below it.
+The bowl shape means most of La Paz is visible from the rim, which is worth seeing from the cable car before you descend.

 Witches’ Market